The narrative is supported by the text “Kim Yong Chol Succeeds in High-Speed Drifting”.

-Right: The slogan reads “We Do What the Party Decides!”
+The slogan reads “We Do What the Party Decides!”.

 North Korean leader Kim Jong Il

-The artist expresses himself in a lyrical way by contrasting the burly man in the blue safety hat with a bunch of delicate flowers.
+The artist lyrically expresses himself by contrasting the burly man in the blue safety hat with a bunch of delicate flowers.
 However, reveals in his expression that he is clearly touched.